pivotal/docs-tap/install-online/profile.hbs.md

 ## <a id='add-tap-repo'></a> Add the Tanzu Application Platform package repository

-Tanzu CLI packages are available on repositories.
-Adding the Tanzu Application Platform package repository makes Tanzu Application Platform and its packages available for installation.
+Tanzu CLI packages are accessible through repositories.
+By adding the Tanzu Application Platform package repository, Tanzu Application Platform and its packages become available for installation.

 To add the Tanzu Application Platform package repository to your cluster: